 What Is a Personal Blender and Who Is It For?

 A cordless personal blender is a compact, battery-powered blending device designed for single servings.
-Unlike its bulky, countertop-dwelling cousins, this gadget is all about freedom.
-It’s for anyone who wants to make a fresh smoothie at their desk, a protein shake in the gym locker room, or even a fresh salsa at a picnic without being tied to a power outlet.
+Unlike its bulky, countertop cousins, this gadget offers freedom from power outlets.
+It’s for anyone who wants to make a fresh smoothie at their desk, a protein shake in the gym locker room, or even fresh salsa at a picnic.
+For shop curated personal on this site.

 Think of it as your personal nutritionist in a bottle.
 It’s perfect for:

-- The Busy Professional: Ditch the expensive coffee shop smoothie and whip up a brain-boosting blend right at your desk.
+- The Busy Professional: Ditch expensive coffee shop smoothies and whip up a brain-boosting blend right at your desk.

 - The Fitness Enthusiast: No more clumpy, pre-mixed protein shakes.
 Blend your post-workout fuel fresh for optimal taste and absorption.